riglr/riglr/docs/src/tool-reference/riglr-solana-events.md

-# riglr-graph-memory Tool Reference
+# riglr-solana-events Tool Reference

-This page contains documentation for tools provided by the `riglr-graph-memory` crate.
+This page contains documentation for tools provided by the `riglr-solana-events` crate.

 > **Note**: No tools with `#[tool]` attribute were found in this crate.
 >